-The Bronze/Silver/Gold Personal Development Programmes are based on gaining a number of credits (6/12/18) from a variety of different modules.
-These include modules on Communication, The Community, Sport and Leisure, Home Management, The Environment, Number Handling and Health and Survival.
-The students have to complete challenges to show where they have developed their skills in the use of English, Maths and IT, Teamwork, Coping with problems and Learning.
+The Bronze/Silver/Gold Personal Development programmes are based on gaining a number of credits (6/12/18) from a variety of different modules.
+These modules include; Communication, The Community, Sport and Leisure, Home Management, The Environment, Number Handling and Health and Survival.
+The students have to complete challenges to show where they have developed their skills in the use of English, mathematics and IT, teamwork, coping with problems and learning.

 All the work is coursework and evidence based so they build up a portfolio of work to show how they have developed key skills.
-The portfolios are sent for external moderation.
+The portfolios are moderated internally and externally by approved assessors.